daikukai/Mapping-Test-Point/README.md

 The `test_ideal_deviations` function merges the test dataset with four chosen ideal functions.
 The `mapping_points` function maps points based on deviations and specified criteria.
 Visualization of the chosen ideal functions and scatter plots of mapped points and residuals are provided.

 ---

-Please note that the code provided has been structured into sections for documentation purposes.
-You can use this outline as a starting point to create a detailed and organized project documentation in a Word document format.